-The Preventive Health and Health Services Block Grant (Block Grant) give states the autonomy and flexibility to tailor prevention and health promotion programs to their particular public health needs.
-States use funds to provide support to areas where no federal or state support exists, or where federal categorical funds are grossly insufficient.
+The Preventive Health and Health Services Block Grant (Block Grant) allows 50 states, 2 American Indian tribes, 8 U.S. territories, and the District of Columbia the autonomy and flexibility to tailor prevention and health promotion programs to their particular public health needs.
+Funds are used to provide support to areas where no federal or state support exists, or where federal categorical funds are grossly insufficient.
 For example: New Jersey and Pennsylvania along with 17 other states have no categorical funds for heart disease and stroke prevention.
 Block Grant funds provide the only source of funding for these activities in those states.
 In New York, Block Grant funds provide a substantial portion of local initiatives in diabetes prevention, as categorical diabetes funds are grossly inadequate.
 In several states, Block Grant funds support screening of additional women in the Breast and Cervical Cancer Screening Program.
 The flexibility of this grant allows each state to address its own unique challenges in innovative ways.